ottoetc/blog-api/README.md

 * To install dependencies and start serving the backend api run `cd express-api && npm install && npm start`
 * In a separate terminal in the project root start the Ember app with: `cd ember-app && npm install && bower install && ember server`
 * The ember app should now be available in the browser at _localhost:4200_

+## Possible Future Features
+* Add date and time to each blog post.
+* Add sorting by post date.
+* Implement testing.
+* Implement Users and user auth.
+* Add markdown support to blog app.
+* Make the Express backend strictly conform with the JSON API standard.

 ## License